 A Decline in Cocaine Use

 Cocaine is the 2nd most trafficked illegal drug in the world.
 It’s mind-boggling to think that we are ignoring cocaine addiction and overdoses as international seizures of cocaine continue to increase.
 Cocaine use is still at an unbelievable rate.
 In 2006, a National Survey on Drug Use and Health found that 35.3 million Americans ages 12 and older reported using cocaine.
-In that same study, 6.9% of 18-25 year old surveyed reported to have used cocaine (including crack) within the last year.
+In that same study, 6.9% of 18-25-year-olds surveyed reported having used cocaine (including crack) within the last year.
 In 2005, there were over 400,000 emergency department visits involving cocaine.
 These numbers are staggering and confirm the truth that cocaine addiction is still prevalent.

-A graph provided by National Center for Health Statistics (seen below) does show a slight decline in overdose deaths from 2006 – 2010, however, that same graph shows the increase of deaths of cocaine since 2010.
+A graph provided by the National Center for Health Statistics (seen below) does show a slight decline in overdose deaths from 2006 – 2010.
+However, that same graph shows the increase in fatalities of cocaine since 2010.

 What Can Be Done to Help with Cocaine Addiction?

-If you are in need of help for cocaine use, reach out to a counselor today at Springboard Recovery.
+If you need help for cocaine use, reach out to a counselor today at SpringBoard Recovery.
 We are here to help.

 - Centers for Disease Control and Prevention: https://www.cdc.gov/drugoverdose/epidemic/index.html